-3.2 Describe how partnership with parents are set up and maintained 4 Understand the principles of development of routines for home based child care 4.1 Explain how routines are based on meeting a child's needs agreements with parents participation of children 4.2 Explain how they would adapt routines to meet the needs of children at different ages and stages of development 4.3 Explain how they ensure that each child is welcomed and valued in the home based work setting 5 Understand how to provide play and other activities for children in home based settings that will support equality and inclusion children's learning and development and the need for an inclusive approach 5.2 Plan a challenging and enjoyable learning environment in the home that includes using every day domestic routines and household items 5.3 Explain what can be learned about children by observing them at play 5.4 Identify how and why it is important that children receive equal treatment and access based on their individual needs and acknowledging their rights.
-5.5 Compare how other resources available for children support their play 6 Understand how home based childcarers can support the safeguarding of children in their care 6.1 Explain the concept of safeguarding and the duty of care that applies to all practitioners 6.2 Outline the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 6.3 Outline regulatory requirements for safeguarding children that affect home based childcare.
-6.4 Explain the procedures that need to be followed by lone workers in home based settings when harm or abuse are suspected or alleged either against them or third parties.
-7 Understand the principles of supporting positive behaviour in home based childcare settings 7.1 Describe typical behaviours exhibited by children linked to their stage of development and key events in their lives 7.2 Explain how ground rules for behaviour and expectations are developed and implemented
+Describe how partnership with parents are set up and maintained erstand the principles of development utines for home based child care 4.1 Explain how routines are based on meeting a child's needs agreements with parents participation of children Explain how they would adapt routines to meet the needs of children at different ages and stages of 4.3 development Explain how they ensure that each child is welcomed and valued in the home based work setting activi erstand how to provide play and other ities for children in home based ngs that will support equality and sion 5.1 Explain the importance of play to children's learning and development and the need for an inclusive approach 5.2 Plan a challenging and enjoyable learning environment in the home that includes using every day domestic routines and household items 5.3 children by observing them at play 5.4 Identify how and why it is important that children receive equal treatment and access based on their individual needs and acknowledging their rights.
+5.5 Compare how other resources available for children support their play can s erstand how home based childcarers support the safeguarding of children eir care 6.1 Explain the concept of safeguarding and the duty of care that applies to all practitioners 6.2 Outline the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 6.3 Outline regulatory requirements for safeguarding children that affect home based childcare.
+6.4 Explain the procedures that need to be followed by lone workers in home based settings when harm or abuse are suspected or alleged either against them or third parties. posit erstand the principles of supporting ive behaviour in home based care settings 7.1 Describe typical behaviours exhibited by children linked to their stage of development and key events in their lives 7.2 Explain how ground rules for behaviour and expectations are developed and implemented